You can access the configuration page of an environment by clicking the configure link under the environment name.

 You can also manage access to users on multiple environments using the project configuration screen.

-That tells search engines to ignore sites on non-production environments entirely, even if they are publicly visible.
+That tells search engines to not index sites on non-production environments entirely nor traverse links from those sites, even if they are publicly visible.
+That keeps non-production sites out of search engine indexes that would dilute the SEO of the production site.
 To disable that feature for a non-production environment, use the Platform.sh CLI command below:

 platform environment:info restrict_robots false